smikhalevski/doubter/README.md

 [`d.not`](https://smikhalevski.github.io/doubter/functions/doubter_core.not.html) returns an
 [`ExcludeShape`](https://smikhalevski.github.io/doubter/classes/doubter_core.ExcludeShape.html) instance.

-A shape that allows any value that doesn't conform the negated shape:
+The shape that allows any value that doesn't conform the negated shape:

 ```ts
 const shape = d.not(d.string())